madebysimon/OPUS/index.md

 ## Terms of Service / Rules of Engagement

-1. **Please cite and give credit** to any given sources or - if none are provided - link back to the article.
+1. I don't steal your data, you don't steal mine. <br>**Please cite and give credit** to any given sources or - if none are provided - link back to the article.
 <a href="https://citation-example-generator.scribbr.com/?locale=de-DE&amp;citationStyle=apa&amp;citationStyles=apa%2Charvard-zitierweise%2Cdeutsche-zitierweise&amp;sourceType=webpage&amp;ref=https%3A%2F%2Fwww.scribbr.de%2Frichtig-zitieren%2Finternetquellen-zitieren%2F&amp;title=Internetquellen%2520einfach%2520zitieren%253A%2520Unterschiede%2520%2526%2520Beispiele" target="myiFrame">→ allow external content to see how</a>
 2. understand this is not peer-reviewed
 3. please [help provide sources](/feedback)